17 Top-Rated Weekend Getaways from San Diego

 Only 30 minutes from the U.S. - Mexico border, Rosarito Beach delivers an authentic Mexican beach vacation, complete with delicious freshly-caught seafood, strolling Mariachi musicians, and wide sandy beaches.

 Park on the U.S. side of the border, walk over the bridge, and take a taxi (or Uber or Lyft) into Rosarito.
 It's only about 30 minutes away and should cost about $30 per cab (not per person).
 Once here, you'll find a vibrant seaside vacation city.
 Why not take a full- or half-day fishing trip on one of the many tourist fishing boats, or try a whale-watching adventure.

 The Rosarito Beach Hotel is a large, mid-priced mega-resort, right on the beach in the center of town.
-Aside from its own stretch of beach, there are multiple pools, a spa, a bunch of restaurants, and all kinds of things to do on-property.
+Aside from its own stretch of beach, there are multiple pools, a spa, a bunch of restaurants, and all kinds of things to do on the property.
 It's a great place to stay for families with kids and also for couples who want a romantic getaway.

 It you want to experience a bit of Denmark in California, this quaint Danish town is about 30 minutes from Santa Barbara and a five-hour drive from San Diego.
 It's all about Denmark here – the shops and little business district is completely done in Danish/European architecture, and it feels like you're in Copenhagen.
 The town was founded around the turn of the last century by Danish immigrants looking to escape the cold of the Midwest.

 The main draw here are the many Danish restaurants, shops, galleries, and bakeries – it's fun just walking around and exploring.
 A trip to Solvang is also a good day trip destination during a weekend getaway to Santa Barbara.

 The Royal Copenhagen Inn is a fun, popular, well-managed budget hotel right on Mission Drive in the heart of town.
 Stay here, and you can walk to everything.

 This picturesque valley in Ventura County is near Santa Barbara and a five-hour drive from San Diego.
 You'll find a cool, New Age town, filled with unique shops, antique stores, art galleries, and various types of healers.